-Eastern hemlock trees like cool, humid climates with well-drained soil.
+Canada hemlock trees like cool, humid climates with well-drained soil.
 When they grow close together their dense canopy and heavy needle-drop help create a cool, moist microclimate.
-This microclimate can benefit the rivers hemlock grow adjacent to, keeping water cooler for species that are not tolerant of warm water.
-Eastern hemlock are slow growing trees that are not known to send sprouts up from their roots.
-They can live hundreds of years, with some individuals living up to 800!
+This microclimate can benefit the creeks hemlock grow adjacent to, keeping water cooler for species that are not tolerant of warm water.
+Canada hemlock are slow growing trees that are not known to send sprouts up from their roots.
+They can live hundreds of years, with some individuals living up to 550!
 On average a 40-year-old tree is only 6 inches in diameter and 40-50 feet tall.
-The largest recorded eastern hemlocks in the USA are between 13-15ft (4-4.6m) in diameter and 138-170ft.
-(42-52m) tall.
+The largest recorded Canada hemlock in the USA is 61 inches (155 cm) in diameter and 158 ft.
+(48.4 m) tall.

-For reproduction, there are both male and female flowers that form on the same branch and are pollenated most often by the wind.
-If spring conditions are not humid enough, pollen may become dry and fail to create seeds.
-Cones which hold the seeds are green until they ripen in October/November, when dry conditions allow for them to open for seed dispersal.
+Male and female reproductive structures may be found on the same branch but mature at different times.
+Wind carries the pollen from tree to tree.
+Cones which hold the seeds are green until they ripen in October, being dispersed by the wind into November.
 These cones are attached well to the branches and may hang onto the tree during the following year.
 Each cone can hold 10-15 seeds.
-Eastern hemlock has the smallest cones of the genus Tsuga, which are no more than 20mm long with seeds that are about 1.5mm long with a 1mm long wing.
+Canada hemlock has the smallest cones of the genus Tsuga, which are no more than 20mm long with seeds that are about 1.5mm long with a 1mm long wing.
 Mature trees have been known to have excellent cone crops up to 450 years of age.
-New seedlings need to have warm (45-65F), moist conditions to effectively set root in their first year.

-In recent years there has been research on eastern hemlock from New Jersey and Pennsylvania that seem to be exhibiting resistance to HWA infestation, as other trees within the stand die from infestation.
+In recent years there has been research on Canada hemlock from New Jersey and Pennsylvania that seem to be exhibiting resistance to HWA infestation, as other trees within the stand die from infestation.
 These trees have and will continue to be under investigation to understand what is causing them to react differently.
 Researchers at Holden have and continue to work towards understanding more about the pests’ impact on tree health.
-For example, research on eastern, Carolina, Japanese, and Chinese hemlocks revealed that the leaf microbiome – the microbes living on the leaf surface – differed between tree species.
+For example, research on Canada, Carolina, Japanese, and Chinese hemlocks revealed that the leaf microbiome – the microbes living on the leaf surface – differed between tree species.
 The implications of differences in the leaf microbiome on resistance to insects are uncertain.
-Holden also has large stands of eastern hemlock on their preserved land that the Community Forestry & Conservation team assesses and treats for insect infestation.
+Holden also has large stands of Canada hemlock in our natural areas that the Community Forestry & Conservation team assesses and treats for insect infestation.